Love Hard: Plot

 Josh and Natalie's engagement announcement is printed in the local newspaper, prompting the two to spend the early morning picking up all the papers across town so Tag does not see the news.
 Natalie goes through Josh's real dating app profile and tells him to have more self-confidence and use pictures that better highlight his strengths.
 When vegetarian Natalie prepares to eat at a steakhouse on a date with Tag, Josh bitterly tells Natalie she should not lie or compromise her beliefs for Tag.
 They fight when Natalie reminds him of his lie.
 While Natalie and Tag leave dinner, Tag admits that he stopped celebrating Christmas a long time ago.
 Natalie realizes that Tag is not the man that she thought he was, and Tag kisses her.

 The next morning, the two offer a Q&A session about online dating to residents of a nursing home at the behest of Josh's grandmother.
 The session quickly spirals into chaos when many of the resident attendees become interested in presenting false or misleading information about their disabilities and insecurities in order to attract potential partners.
-Josh offers a brilliant monologue about truth and honesty, reminding the residents to be true to themselves.
-During this monologue, he appears to recognize his own feelings for Natalie, and Natalie, taken aback by the honest and poignant moment, seems to recognize developing feelings as well.
+Josh offers a monologue about truth and honesty, reminding the residents to be true to themselves.
+During this monologue, he appears to recognize his own feelings for Natalie, and Natalie, taken aback by the honest moment, seems to recognize developing feelings as well.
 The residents disregard this and stop paying attention to Josh and Natalie, going on with their own lives.
 Josh appears distraught but has also recognized his feelings, and a need to be honest and forthcoming with Natalie and others, even despite his own insecurities.

 The Lin family throws Josh and Natalie a surprise engagement party at the steakhouse that Tag's family owns.
 Tag introduces Natalie to his parents as his girlfriend.
 Natalie's boss arrives and tells Owen about Natalie's dating column.
 Owen tells Josh that Natalie is just with him for her next story.
 Natalie gives a speech telling the truth to everyone at the party, including Tag, and then leaves the Lin household.
 Encouraged by Natalie, Josh tells his father that he no longer wants to run the family store and wishes to start a candle business.